exhu/miodj2/docs/lang.rst

     interfaces (like in Golang but interfaces are implemented explicitly)
 - no inheritance
-- everything is a reference type (some magic optimizations for basic types), evrything is an instance implementing basic interfaces.
+- everything is a reference type (some magic optimizations for basic types), an instance implementing basic interfaces.
 - operator overloading via interfaces (like Lua's metatables)
 - generic pointer type to interop with C (nothing can be done with pointer except to pass between C and Miod)
+- no null pointers
 - multiple return values
 - multiple source files per package, single namespace (like in Golang)
 - conditional compilation like in Golang (tags-based)